Bognor Regis: Tourism

 Billy Butlin opened one of his Butlin's Holiday Camps in Bognor in 1960.
 The camp later became known as Southcoast World until 1998 and is now known as Butlin's Bognor Regis Resort.
-In 1999 Butlin's erected a large indoor leisure park, the buildings construction sharing aspects similar with the Millennium Dome in London.
+In 1999 Butlin's erected a large indoor leisure park, with the building's design sharing some similarities with the Millennium Dome in London.
 In 2005, a new £10m hotel, called "The Shoreline" was unveiled at the Bognor Regis resort.
 A second hotel "The Ocean" opened on the site in Summer 2009 and general landscaping and upgrading have also taken place.
 A third hotel "Wave" opened in Summer 2012.

 In 2017 Bognor Regis Town Council appointed a town crier to promote tourism.
 Jane Smith can be seen regularly during the year, giving proclamations in the town and along the seafront in her regal purple and gold livery.